Sashks/bachelor-thesis/README.md

 1. Method

-2. Better Tables (relevatn, more relevant, not relevant)
+2. Better Tables (relevant, more relevant, not relevant)

 ## Meeting 22.11.21 ##